There’s only one DC … and only one place to celebrate the biggest U.S. birthday yet.

 Anticipated Opening: Immersive Museum Beneath the Lincoln Memorial

-July 2026
+By July

 Beneath one of the iconic locations in the nation, 15,000 square feet of exhibit space will tell a more complete story of the Lincoln Memorial and provide an in-depth look at the structure's foundations in a cavernous area known as the undercroft.
 New museum exhibits and multimedia presentations showcase the construction history of the memorial.
 Visitors will be fascinated as they learn how the Lincoln Memorial has become the nation's foremost backdrop for civil rights demonstrations.